OlGe404/ansible-collections/roles/packages/README.md

 olge404.unix.packages
 =========

-Add remote package repositories and install packages for various distros in a generic, declarative and tested way.
+Add package repositories and install packages for various distros in a generic, declarative and tested way.

 Requirements